jeromecoupe/webstoemp/_posts/2015-01-22-front-end-style-guides-jekyll.md

 Some style guides, like [Rizzo from Lonely Planet](http://rizzo.lonelyplanet.com/styleguide/design-elements/colours), use a more detailed structure, with one page per component type and a navigation interface to navigate from page to page.
 You can easily use pages and [a simple data file to create the navigation](http://www.tournemille.com/blog/How-to-create-data-driven-navigation-in-Jekyll/).

 The only thing left to do is include all components belonging to one type on the corresponding page.
-That's where the `type` variable we have set in each of our components YAML Front Matter combined with the `where` filter come in handy.
+That's where the `type` variable in each of our components YAML Front Matter combined with the `where` filter come in handy.
 On the buttons page for example, you will just have to add:

 {% highlight liquid %}
 {% raw %}